Ranesh-Amrita/Ranesh-Amrita.github.io/README.md

 # Ranesh Chandra Katta - Portfolio Website

 This is my personal portfolio website built with React and TypeScript.
-The original design is available at https://www.figma.com/design/tRU8a2SArThgKGryzuVLN3/Portfolio-Creation-from-Resume.

 ## Features

 - **Responsive Design**: Works seamlessly across all devices